Border Collie Club of South Australia Inc.

 also known as Lupus, Cutaneous Lupus Erythematosus, Nasal Solar Dermatitis and Collie Nose

-Being an autoimmune condition, it manifests by the immune system attacking the body's own skin cells leading to inflammation and skin damage as the surface of the skin begins to slough (shed) .
+Being an autoimmune condition, it manifests by the immune system attacking the body's own cells, in this case the skin cells, leading to inflammation and skin damage as the surface of the skin begins to slough (shed).
 The most commonly affected area is the nose however it can also affect eyelids, lips, mouth, ear flaps and rarely the feet or genitalia.
 It is a relatively rare disease overall but is considered to have a high hereditary component and occurs much more frequently in particular lines.
-Unfortunately, there is no DNA test yet available to identify the genetic markers and avoid the condition, so management within breeding programs is limited to discontinuing a line after the condition has presented - making it important for buyers to inform their breeders at all times when lupus is diagnosed.
-There is also a likelihood that the condition is underdiagnosed as many owners don't recognise symptoms and/or apply topical treatments or sunscreen to 'sunburnt' noses rather than investigate and obtain an official diagnosis and treatment.

 Picture